johan-socarras/EVE-NG-Networking-Labs/01-three-tier-enterprise-lan/verification.md

 Expected result:

-* OSPF neighbors should form between Layer 3 devices.
+* An OSPF adjacency should form between each site router and its local multilayer switch.
-* Remote site networks should appear in the routing table as OSPF routes.
+* Local VLAN networks should be advertised from the multilayer switch toward its local router.
-* User/server VLANs should be advertised into OSPF.
+* Inter-site networks are reached through static routes on the site routers, not through OSPF.
-* End-user VLAN interfaces should be passive when appropriate.
+* In the current implementation, the VLAN interfaces participate in OSPF and are not configured as passive interfaces.

 Verifications: